Heat Pump Installation Considerations

 - Heat rises — While an indoor unit might deliver some heat to the floor above, it won’t send any heat to the floor below.
 Likewise, cool air from a first floor unit in air conditioning mode will not cool floors above it.
 Heated air is unlikely to get past a stairwell going up and cooled air is unlikely to flow past a stairway going down.

 - Consider air flow — Air flow is tough to predict and every building is different.
 In general, open spaces tend to be easier to heat and cool from one indoor unit, while it can be challenging for heat to go through a doorway into other rooms.
-A room with a door that is typically closed will not benefit from a heat pump located outside the room.
+A room with a door that is typically closed may not benefit from a heat pump located outside the room.

 Indoor unit types